noynaert/csc264/07_Memory_And_Addressing/hmwk07.md

         syscall
         _no_debug
 		```

-	5. Figure out what number is in the buffer.
+* Figure out what number is in the buffer.
 This was one of the last things I did.
 I will explain the algorithm below.
-	6. `cal Printf` the number.
+* `call Printf` the number.

 ### Algorithm for converting string in `buffer` to value in `number`.
 I used `r13` to do the calculations

-	2. Put  `bufferN` into the counting register  # We will count down to zero to control the loop.
+* Put  `bufferN` into the counting register  # We will count down to zero to control the loop.
-	3. put address of the buffer into `%rsi`
+* put address of the buffer into `%rsi`
-	4. put a 10 (the multiplier) in a register
+* put a 10 (the multiplier) in a register
-	5. clear the `%rax` with xor
+* clear the `%rax` with xor
-	6. TOP OF LOOP GOES HERE
+* TOP OF LOOP GOES HERE
-	7. multiply `%rax` by 10
+	1.  multiply `%rax` by 10
-	8. clear `%r13` with xor
+	2.  clear `%r13` with xor
-	9. move `(%rsi)` to `r13b` # move the character pointed to by %rsi to %r13b
+	3.  move `(%rsi)` to `r13b` # move the character pointed to by %rsi to %r13b
-	10. subtract 48 from %r13b
+	4.  subtract 48 from %r13b
-	11. add  `%r13` to the `%rax`
+	5.  add  `%r13` to the `%rax`
-	12. increment the `%rsi`
+	6.  increment the `%rsi`
-	13. decrement the counting register
+	7.  decrement the counting register
-	14. jump not zero to the top of the loop
+	8.  jump not zero to the top of the loop

 ## Suggested test data: